-This is the story of a girl who changed her mind halfway through.
-Twice.
+This is the story of a girl who changed her mind halfway through. twice. well actually three times.

 For the first half of my college career I pursued a bachelors in psychology.
-I passionately studied how images in popular media affects a person’s body image and confidence.
-I completed research project after research project with solid results that indeed, people are affected negatively by what they see in advertisements.
-Two and a half years later, the universe was pushing me towards photography.
+I passionately studied how images in popular media affect a person’s body image and confidence.
+I completed research project after research project with solid results that indeed, people are negatively influenced by what they see in advertisements.
+Three years later, the universe was pushing me towards photography.
 Hard.
 I unapologetically became the typical change-your-major-sort-of-dropout, packed up, and moved to Seattle to go to the Art Institute; delving head first into what I saw as a chance for a new identity.

 I needed it.

-Soon after graduating, I got a surprising and amazing job offer from a commercial photography studio to be their lead lifestyle and fashion photographer.
-I enthusiastically accepted the job but less than a year in, all I had found was unhappiness and resentment.
+Soon after graduating, I got a job offer from a commercial photography studio to be their lead lifestyle and fashion photographer.
+I enthusiastically accepted the job but less than a year in, all I found was unhappiness and resentment.
 I truly felt lost.
 I thought to myself over and over again, “How can I not love this?

 This is supposed to be the dream…”

-The problem was that it went against everything I had and still believed in.
+The problem was that it went against everything I believed in.
 In fact, I was now the creator of the media that I so fiercely detested.
 When I was younger, I can remember looking in the mirror, seeing a chubby face looking back and thinking “You are beautiful.
 I love this body.
 I don’t care what anyone else thinks.
-I think I’m amazing just the way I am.”
+I’m amazing just the way I am.”
 I could feel and see my beauty and strength everyday.
-At this point in my story, I was deep into a poisonous career, no longer thinking such positive thoughts about myself.
+But at this point in my story, I was deep into a poisonous career, no longer thinking such positive thoughts about myself or my body.

 Something had to change.

 Just a few months earlier, I had done my first boudoir shoot on a whim for a friend of a friend.
 It was absolute magic, I felt my soul light up with excitement.
-I loved working with someone who wasn’t used to being in front of the camera.
+I loved working with someone who wasn’t used to being in front of the camera and watching them blossom before my eyes.
 I loved the styling and planning.
 I loved the mix of fashion and portraiture.
 I loved how creative I could get in the editing and the photography.
 And I loved her reaction to the photos.
 I absolutely loved EVERYTHING.
 I remember having a fleeting thought after the shoot, “Maybe this is what I should do.”
 I ignored it, but not for long.
-It planted a nagging feeling that wouldn’t be satisfied until I eventually left my studio job and pursued a career in photography that lined up with both my passion and personal beliefs.
+It planted a nagging feeling that wouldn’t be satisfied until I eventually left my studio job and pursued a career in photography that lined up with both my passion and values.

-Now I stand at the middle of Dana Kae Boudoir.
+10 years later, I stand in the middle of Dana Kae Photography.

-I look back at all the awful jobs, stressful long nights, worry and doubt, and see that all of it – ALL OF IT – was somehow instrumental in ending up where I am today.
-I am not only a photographer, I am here to be an advocate for beauty, to help heal, and to change lives.With all that I have, Dana Kae
+I look back at all the awful jobs, stressful long nights, worry and doubt, and see that all of it – ALL OF IT – was somehow instrumental in ending up where I am today and I thank everyone who has believed in me over the years.
+Honestly (truly) couldn’t have done it without y’all.